aerique/sfosbid/README.md

-# SailfishOS Build in Docker
+# SailfishOS Builds in Docker

 The canonical home page of this library is https://git.sr.ht/~aerique/sfosbid